pborenstein/twohorses/src/twohorses.md

 ## The third night

-That night the brown horse had the dream again.
-Equus, the god of horses, appeared to him and said: "Brown horse!
+<p class="first-line">That night, the brown horse had the dream again.
+Equus, the god of
+horses, appeared to him and said: "Brown horse!
 Brown horse!
 You will race _one_ more time, and then: You.
 Shall.
-Die!"
+Die!"</p>

 Next morning, the white horse didn't have to ask.
 He knew that the brown horse had had the dream again.